kedro-org/kedro/docs/source/get_started/new_project.md

 # Create a new Kedro project

+## Summary

-There are a few ways to create a new project once you have [installed Kedro](install.md).
-For example, you can create a basic Kedro project set up with the project directories and basic code, but empty to extend as you need.
-Alternatively, you can create a Kedro project populated with template code that acts as a starter example.
+There are a few ways to create a new project once you have [installed Kedro](install.md):

+* You can use `kedro new` to [create a basic Kedro project](#create-a-new-empty-project) set up with the project directories and basic code, but empty to extend as you need.
+* You can use `kedro new` but [pass in a configuration file](#create-a-new-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
+* You can [create a Kedro project populated with template code](#create-a-new-project-containing-example-code) that acts as a starter example.
+On this page, we illustrate by using the `pandas-iris` starter to create a project using a traditional example dataset.
+There are a [range of starter projects](../kedro_project_setup/starters.md#list-of-official-starters)

+Once you've created a project:

+* You need to navigate to its project folder and install its dependencies: `pip install -r src/requirements.txt`
+* To run the project: `kedro run`
+* To visualise the project: `kedro viz`

 ## Create a new empty project